hmcts/definition-designer-api-ccdm/README.md

  - Database exposing port `5000`
  - API exposing ports `4454`

-#### Handling database
+#### Database Handling

 Database will get initiated when you run `docker-compose up` for the first time by execute all scripts from `database` directory.

-You don't need to migrate database manually since migrations are executed every time `docker-compose up` is executed.
+You don't need to migrate database manually.

-You can connect to the database at `http://localhost:5453` with the username and password set in the environment variables.
+You can connect to the database at `http://localhost:5000` with the username and password set in the environment variables.

 ## Modules